asmahood/the-react-handbook/getting-started.md

   <ul>{listItems}</ul>
 );
 ```
-Each item in the rendered list needs a unique `key` attribute.
+Each item in the rendered list needs a unique `key` attribute among their siblings and the key cannot change.
 Usually this key should come from the data.
 React uses the keys to know what happened if you later insert, delete, or re-order items.

 ### Responding to Events
 To respond to different events, define **event handler** functions inside a component and pass them as attributes to element that needs them: